2asm/glox/README.md

 # GLOX
 The goal of this project was to create a simple programming language and learn about bytecode-compiler/virtual-machine.
 It is heavily inspired by Robert Nystrom's book "crafting interpreters" and implements features from chapter 14 to 24.
-But I made a few changes, which are listed below.
+But I've made a few changes, which are listed below.

 ## changes
 - there are two type of numbers float64 and int64